jbis95/3040_A2/index.md

 ## Jasmin Bissonnette
 705-11 Evergreen Place
 Winnipeg, Manitoba R3L 2T9
 (204) 510-1126
 jasmingbissonnette@gmail.com

 ### JOB OBJECTIVE
-To gain full-time employment as a Customer Service Representative
+To gain full-time employment as a Software Developer

 ### HIGHLIGHT OF QUALIFICATIONS
 - Joint Honours Student at the University of Manitoba, majoring in Computer Science and Mathematics